 What is the key to a successful coalition?

-Coalition building is not an easy feat.
-Though everyone may be united behind a single issue or cause, if you’ve built a large and diverse coalition, it will not always be easy to organize the many different parties and their voices.
+Maintaining a broad and diverse coalition is not an easy feat.
+Though everyone may be united behind a single issue, cause or outcome, if you’ve built a large and inclusive coalition, it will not always be easy to organize the many different parties and their voices.
 It is important to stay focused on the common goal.
-All actors must be open to differing ideas and tactics and to be willing to compromise.
+All actors must be open to differing ideas and tactics and be willing to compromise.
 Don’t get in your own way.
 If responsibilities, goals, decisions, and leadership roles are shared respectfully, a coalition can be incredibly powerful.

 What are best practices for building a coalition?